igfarm/roFrame/README.md

 The systems comes out of the box in Landscape mode.
 You can also configure it to run in Portrait mode by adding the following line at the top of the `~/.xinitrc` file.

     xrandr --output HDMI-1 --rotate right

+### Getting Public Domain Art

+You can get free art to display in your frame, complements of the [Art Institute of Chicago](https://api.artic.edu/docs/#introduction) API, by using the following command: show in your frame:

+    ./venv/bin/python etc/get_art.py landscape

 ## Debugging